Pupil Premium - what is it?

 The Government have used pupils entitled to 'Free School Meals' (FSM) as an indicator for vulnerability, and have deployed a fixed amount of money to schools per pupil, based on the number of pupils registered for 'Free School Meals'.
 This fixed amount of money can increase every year in the course of a current Government.
 At Salford Priors we will be using the indicator of those eligible for Free School meals as our target children to ‘narrow the gap’ regarding attainment and progress.

-In order to meet the above requirements, the Senior Leadership Team and IEB will ensure that provision is made which secures the teaching and learning opportunities that aim to meet the needs of all pupils.
+In order to meet the above requirements, the Senior Leadership Team and LGB will ensure that provision is made which secures the teaching and learning opportunities that aim to meet the needs of all pupils.

-As part of the additional provision made for pupils who belong to vulnerable groups, the Senior Leadership Team and IEB of the school will ensure that the needs of socially vulnerable pupils are adequately assessed and addressed through termly pupil progress meetings.
+As part of the additional provision made for pupils who belong to vulnerable groups, the Senior Leadership Team and LGB of the school will ensure that the needs of socially vulnerable pupils are adequately assessed and addressed through termly pupil progress meetings.

-The Senior Leadership Team and Governing Body also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
+The Senior Leadership Team and LGB also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 The Senior Leadership Team and Governors reserve the right to allocate the Pupil Premium funding to support any pupil of groups of pupils the school has legitimately identified as being socially disadvantaged.

 The impact of Pupil Premium will measured by;